Effects and mechanisms of market-based reforms on access to electricity in developing countries: a systematic review

 3ie Systematic review 31, 2016

-This systematic review by Bensch and colleagues examines the impacts of market-based reforms on access to electricity in developing countries, compiling evidence from both quantitative and qualitative rigorous impact evaluations.
+This systematic review by Bensch and colleagues examines the impacts of market-based reforms on access to electricity in developing countries, using evidence from quantitative and qualitative impact evaluations.
 Findings suggest that electricity sector reforms are no panacea on their own.
-Since they are complex interventions that have techno-economic effects and affects political economy matters, they require strong collaboration between these fields of expertise.
-The review exposes considerable knowledge gaps – in terms of absolute and relative reform costs as well as reform effectiveness.
-The paucity of quantitative evidence can be traced to a combination of two factors: the lack of sufficiently detailed and internationally comparable data, and the methodological challenge to develop a convincing rigorous framework to empirically isolate reform effects from confounding factors.
-To counter these problems, regulators and ministries around the world are to be motivated to provide the data necessary for effectiveness and cost-effectiveness studies.
-More effort is also needed to cover indicators on potentially key technical, economic, and political mechanisms.
+Since they are complex interventions that have techno-economic effects and affect political economies, they require strong collaboration between these fields of expertise.
+The review exposes considerable knowledge gaps – in terms of absolute and relative reform costs, as well as reform effectiveness.
+To counter these problems, regulators and ministries around the world need to be motivated to provide the data necessary for effectiveness and cost-effectiveness studies.
+More effort is also needed to cover indicators on potentially key technical, economic and political mechanisms.